 42) Illinois (42.2)

-Rebates are not factored into the EV Index, but looking at the list, it's no coincidence that the states with the lowest scores also have some of the worst incentives for EV chargers.
-Currently, 80% of the US is covered by a rebate or incentive for a commercial EV charger, with an average of $3,488 for a Level 2 and $33,167 for a DCFC.
+Rebates are not factored into the EV Index, but looking at the list, it’s no coincidence that the states with the lowest scores also have some of the worst incentives for EV chargers.
+Currently, 80% of the United States is covered by a rebate or incentive for a commercial EV charger, with an average of $3,488 for a Level 2 and $33,167 for a DCFC.

-Looking at more successful states, Washington DC has a variety of incentives available.
+Looking at more successful states, Washington D.C. has a variety of incentives available.
 The district has a commercial tax credit of 50% of the project cost up to $10,000 per station for a Level 2 charger.
 In addition, the local electric utility, PEPCO, provides a make-ready program that covers the cost of electric supply infrastructure.
-New York, which also has a high rating, has over 19 different rebate and incentive programs available across the state, with some of them targeting specific applications like multi-family properties and disadvantaged communities.
+New York, which also has a high rating, has more than 19 different rebate and incentive programs available across the state, with some of them targeting specific applications like multi-family properties and disadvantaged communities.

-One portion of the market that the EV Index doesn't look at is at-home charging.
+One portion of the market that the EV Index doesn’t look at is at-home charging.
 While public charging infrastructure is critical for reducing range anxiety, at-home chargers can also alleviate some of the burden of public charging.
-Thankfully, rebates are also available for home chargers, with 56% of the US currently covered by residential incentives averaging $534 per charger.
+Thankfully, rebates are also available for home chargers, with 56% of the nation currently covered by residential incentives averaging $534 per charger.

-Looking ahead, the future of EV charging infrastructure in the US will depend on sustained investments and the expansion of rebate programs.
-There's a long way to go to achieve the goal of 500,000 chargers by 2026.
+Looking ahead, the future of EV charging infrastructure will depend on sustained investments and the expansion of rebate programs.
+There’s a long way to go to achieve the goal of 500,000 chargers by 2026.
 The study by HERE-SBD indicates that while significant progress is being made, considerable challenges remain providing great opportunities for those in the EVSE space.
-Demand for improved EV infrastructure will increase over the next decade, and they'll need equipment suppliers, installers, maintenance, and software.
+Demand for improved EV infrastructure will increase over the next decade, and they’ll need equipment suppliers, installers, maintenance, and software.